duredent/wiki.reactivedrop.com/wiki/enemies.md

 | blocked while climbing | 12 | 20 | 28 | 40 | 52 |

 - Drones only attack with their claws.
 Taking them out before they reach the squad will render them harmless.
 - Certain drones have been known to leap large distances.
-Take extra precautions when using explosive weaponry, as targets may rapidly advance into unsfae range.
+Take extra precautions when using explosive weaponry, as targets may rapidly advance into unsafe range.
 - Drones can crawl through ducts and under scaffolding.
 It is sometimes possible to block the drones' point of egress, trapping them in a location where they are not a threat to marines.

 ---